VIDHEESH/AUTOMATIC_DATA_PREPROCESSING_AND_CLEANING/README.md

-Certainly, Vidheesh!
-Here’s a structured and visually appealing **`README.md`** template that you can use for your project:

----

 # AUTOMATIC DATA PREPROCESSING AND CLEANING

 This repository provides a tool for automating the preprocessing and cleaning of datasets, coupled with an interactive dashboard for visualization and insights.
 It’s designed to make data handling intuitive and efficient.